‘Being on a Residential Silent Retreat ~ Frequent Questions About Being in Silence

-Based on our experience running a Silent Retreat, these are some of the most common questions that people have before they come.
+Based on our experience running many Silent Retreats, these are some of the most common questions that people have before they come.

 Will I be bored?